What Drives Us

 A History of Redlining & Urban Renewal

-In the 1930s, the government graded neighborhoods on a scale from “hazardous” to “best,” based in large part on the racial makeup of residents.
-Richmond’s neighborhoods with Black residents were marked in red—or redlined—as risky investments for home loans.
+In the 1930s, the government graded neighborhoods on a scale from βhazardousβ to βbest,β based largely on the racial makeup of residents.
+Richmondβs neighborhoods with Black residents were marked in red β or redlined β as risky investments for home loans.
 Many formerly redlined neighborhoods exist in South Richmond.

-Although this practice has been outlawed, the legacy of redlining and subsequently urban renewal—the clearance of blighted properties that made way for today’s highways and large-scale projects—continue to have a lasting effect in Southside communities.
-A concerted effort must be made to rectify years of economic, cultural and environmental damage done to our communities.
+Although this practice has been outlawed, the legacy of redlining and subsequently urban renewal β the clearance of blighted properties that made way for todayβs highways and large-scale projects β continues to have a lasting effect in Southside communities.
+A concerted effort must be made to rectify years of economic, cultural, and environmental damage done to our communities.

 Urban Heat Islands

 Extreme heat is the greatest weather-related cause of death in the U.S. and will only increase as we experience more heat waves due to climate change.
-It’s no coincidence much of the Southside has the hottest temperatures in the city.
+Itβs no coincidence that much of the Southside has the hottest temperatures in the city.
 Our neighbors are most vulnerable to Urban Heat Islands (UHIs) due to a high percentage of paved surfaces that absorb and radiate heat, leading to a high rate of heat-related emergency-room visits.
-UHIs exacerbate existing health disparities Southside residents experience due to limited financial resources, services, infrastructure and even green spaces.
-The lack of parks, gardens, tree canopy and maintained green spaces has reduced the quality of life and life expectancy of residents.
+UHIs exacerbate existing health disparities Southside residents experience due to limited financial resources, services, infrastructure, and green spaces.
+The lack of parks, gardens, tree canopy, and well-maintained green spaces has reduced residents' quality of life and life expectancy.

 The Current Landscape